Katalepsis Protocol

 Phase 3: Comprehension Loop

-2. Present overview: Brief summary of the category, then show detected gap types (GT) and let user select starting aspect:
+Present overview: Brief summary of the selected intent and its artifact basis, then show everyday aspect labels derived from detected gap types (GT) and let user select starting aspect:

 Present the detected aspects as text output: